 “That’s one of the reasons why I think ride-share driving is best suited to part-time work,” Campbell says.
 “You won’t get any medical or unemployment benefits as a driver, so make sure to take that into account.”

-However, Uber and Lyft do provide some perks for drivers.
-For example:
+But Uber and Lyft do provide some perks for drivers.
+Here are some examples.

-- Through a partnership with retirement platform Betterment, an Uber driver can open an individual retirement account (IRA) with no fees during the first year, as long as the person drives only for Uber.
+- Through a partnership with retirement platform Betterment, an Uber driver can open an individual retirement account, or IRA, with no fees during the first year, as long as the person drives only for Uber.

-- Uber drivers qualify for 15 percent discounts on tires, oil changes and other car-related products and services at AutoZone, Firestone, Maaco, Meineke, Midas, Jiffy Lube and Valvoline.
+- Uber drivers qualify for 15% discounts on tires, oil changes and other car-related products and services at AutoZone, Firestone, Maaco, Meineke, Midas, Jiffy Lube and Valvoline.

-- All Lyft drivers receive 20 percent off roadside assistance through Allstate.
+- All Lyft drivers receive 20% off roadside assistance through Allstate.

 - Through a rewards program from Shell stations, Lyft drivers can save up to 7 cents per gallon on gas.

-If you’re considering becoming a ride-hailing driver to get some extra cash, make sure you’re well-informed about the potential extra costs you might face when you sign up.
+If you’re considering becoming a ride-hailing driver to get some extra cash or pay down debt, make sure you’re well-informed about the potential extra costs you might face when you sign up.